msfninja/schedule/README.md

 coffee -o ./public/client/js/user.js -c ./server/client/coffee/user.coffee
 ```

-If you want to compile the CoffeeScript code on every change to the `.coffee` files, you can change the `-c` option to `-w`, for example like this:
+If you want to compile the CoffeeScript code on every change to the `.coffee` files, you can change the `-c` option to `-w`, for example, like this:

 ```bash
 coffee -o ./public/client/js/main.js -w ./server/client/coffee/main.coffee